Your new Agent-First CMS

 04

-JSON → HTML.
-Push.
-Ship.
+HTML → Agent → Admin → Edits → HTML.
 Deterministic — same content in, same page out.
+It's that easy, just fill in the blanks.

 Zero everything.